In the context of radial development, it can be perhaps fruitful to distinguish as between three mystical types.

 Again there are likely to be differences as between the active and passive mystical types.
 The active type frequently operates best in large groups in the ability to powerfully communicate with a considerable number of people.
 The passive is often best in a one-to one situation, in truly accepting another person unconditionally (free of preconceived notions).

 However the important thing here is that in the case of both types, they will now have found the respective circumstances in which they both can best express their respective gifts.

-Level 3 (Radial 3) represents the true high point where the volitional aspect of personality itself reaches its fullest development.
-In the Christian tradition this is often expressed as acting perfectly in accordance with the will of God.
-This would then equate in a psychological manner to the situation where both the conscious and unconscious aspects of personality are now perfectly harmonised (though in experiential terms such a situation can only ever be approximated rather than fully attained).
+Level 3 (Radial 3) represents the true high point where the volitional aspect of personality itself reaches its greatest development.
+In the Christian tradition this is often expressed as acting completely in accordance with the will of God.
+This would then equate in a psychological manner to the situation where both conscious and unconscious aspects of personality are now perfectly harmonised (though in experiential terms such a situation can only ever be approximated rather than fully attained).

-This then results in the fullest expression of divine love.
+This then results in the highest expression of divine love.

-Love is a much misunderstood word in our culture being often identified with mere romantic feelings (often of a very self-centred nature).
+Love is a much misunderstood word in our culture being often identified with mere romantic feelings (of a very self-centred nature).

-However the true measure of love is how far one can go in identifying one's own being with universal being so that they are experienced as the same essential reality.
+However the true measure of love is the extent that one can go in identifying one's own being with universal being so that they are experienced as the same essential reality.
 (Again in Christian terms this is the ability to identify one's own will fully with the will of God).
 And when one can operate from such enlightened volitional intent, then everything that one does represents the direct expression of a human love, that is equally divine in nature.

 I have always referred to the volitional mode as the most important of the three primary modes.